Are Alabama Vital Records Open to the Public?

 According to Alabama Vital Statistics Laws § 22-9A-1, vital statistics are data derived from certificates and reports of vital events in the state.
 Vital events include birth, deaths, induced pregnancy terminations, marriages, divorce, and related reports.
 Vital statistics are studied and analyzed to identify crucial trends in a geographical region.
 These include infant mortality rates, natality rates, causes of death, marriage, and divorce.

 In Alabama, the state's Department of Public Health's Center for Vital Statistics serves as the state's Bureau of Vital Statistics.
 The center is not only responsible for collecting and tabulating health-related statistical data.
 The center also maintains and operates the vital records system in the state.
-Hence, interested persons can access and find vital statistics of the state of Alabama through the ADPH's Center for Vital Statistics.
+Hence, state residents can access and find vital statistics about the state of Alabama through the ADPH's Center for Vital Statistics.
 The center provides several online resources for viewing state vital statistics remotely.
-These include the state Statistical Query System which provides the frequencies of Alabama residents' births and death.
+These include the state Statistical Query System, which provides the frequencies of Alabama residents' births and deaths.
 Other recent publications on vital statistics are also available on the Center for Health Statistics webpage.